Bjoren/ResearchMap/README.md

 ## How to Deploy

+Start by cloning [the git repo](https://github.com/Bjoren/ResearchMap.git).
+The development branch is likely more up to date, but might not be stable at all times.

 ### Configuring Application

-Clone the git repo.
-The development branch is likely more up to date, but might not be stable at all times.

-You may configure the application by editing the ´config.json´ file.
+You must configure the application by editing the ´config.json´ file before you may run it.
 The contents of the file will look something like this:
 ```
 {